We have developed a C++ WinRT Component DLL & C#.NET application in the post here:

 <Capability Name="internetClient" />

 Let us see how the class registration for the applications looks like.
-First, We have extensions which say I implement this contract for ex I implement this launch and then we have classes.
+First, we have extensions which say I implement this contract for example, I implement this launch and then we have classes.
 The extensions point to the classes. classes are actually the implementation.
 All applications are just Windows Runtime objects to the Windows OS, this is where all it starts.
-This is the windows runtime class that the OS knows about for your application.
+This is the Windows runtime class that the OS knows about for your application.

 - Out of process activation